 Rule number one, which has nothing directly to do with the care of your skin but is still very important: drink enough water.
 About two years ago, I published a blog post about it, if you have not seen it yet, feel free to do so.

 Step 1: Cleansing

-Every skincare routine start with getting rid of the dirt on your skin.
+Every skincare routine starts with getting rid of the dirt on your skin.
 In the morning I only wash my face with water, but in the evening I do the double-cleansing method.
 That means I wash the make-up and the dirt from the day first with an oil cleaner and then with a gel cleanser off.
-So everything really comes away.
-Personally, I have been using two Cleanser from Dermalogica (PR Sample) for almost two years now and I am very satisfied with it.
+So everything comes away.
+I have been using two Cleanser from Dermalogica (PR Sample) for almost two years now and I am very satisfied with them.

 Step 2: Peeling

 Our skin renews itself every day and leaves small scales behind.
 Twice a week I do a facial peel to remove the dead cells.
 I switch between homemade scrubs and bought ones.
 When I make the scrub myself, I usually use a mixture of oatmeal and honey.
 After the peeling, you have skin, like a baby.
 When purchased, I honestly have no favorites I like to try out different products.
 The ones I am currently using and with which I am quite satisfied are Dermalogica (PR Sample) and Klapp.